anthonysylvanreview/anthonysylvanreview.github.io/index.md

 # Buying a Pool From Anthony & Sylvan

 We spent $147,000 to get a pool built by Anthony & Sylvan.
 It has taken 11 months, and there are still unresolved issues.
-They sent an email asking for a review, so I figured I'd write a public review going through the build from start to finish.
+They sent an email asking for a review, so I figured I'd organize my photos in a website with some narrative to explain the issues we encountered along the way.

 Overall I would give them 2/5.
-The end result is pretty good, but the process was a nightmare, the company is disorganized and cares much more about saving money than delivering a quality result.
+The end result is pretty good, but the process was a nightmare - we had a lot of quality issues, and had to do a lot of legwork to get most of the issues resolved.
 If you're going to build a pool, my recommendation would be that you find a local pool builder with good reviews and use them instead.

 Details of the project are below, including a photo gallery of each issue encountered.
 Here's a quick teaser of some of the issues you'll read about below: